LIVING WITH A PERFECTIONIST PARTNER

 2. Rigid & controlling behavior: Perfectionists prefer structure and predictability, often resisting change or spontaneity.
 This can make adapting to life's natural ups and downs challenging, leaving little room for compromise or flexibility in the relationship.
 Perfectionists may attempt to control various aspects of the relationship, from household tasks to decision-making, in order to maintain their standards.
 This can make their partner feel powerless and micromanaged.

 3. Emotional disconnection: Focusing on perfection can lead to emotional distance in a couple.
 A perfectionist may prioritize tasks, routines, or appearance over emotional intimacy, leaving their partner feeling neglected or unappreciated.
 The fear of making mistakes or failing to meet expectations can paralyze the relationship, preventing both partners from taking risks or trying new things.
+Conflict resolution may be challenging, as perfectionists have difficulty acknowledging their flaws.
+Arguments can feel one-sided or unresolved as the perfectionist partner avoids vulnerability.

 4. Lack of appreciation: A perfectionist may focus more on outcomes than on the efforts, leaving their partner feeling unappreciated, especially if their efforts are seen as insufficient.
 Constantly striving for perfection can lead to burnout for both partners, affecting mental health.
 The partner may feel overwhelmed, anxious, or even develop feelings of self-doubt in the relationship.